 Knotweed Raw Honey is a veritable ‘lemonade out of lemons’ sort of situation.
-An otherwise pesky invasive species that most folks are trying to eradicate, Knotweed provides bees with abundant pollen during a time that few other plants are flowering.
+An otherwise pesky invasive species that most folks are trying to eradicate, the Japanese Knotweed provides bees with abundant pollen during a time that few other plants are flowering.
 In addition to helping out the bees, Knotweed also produces extremely delicious and unique raw honey.
 Dark, sweet and malty, it’s a perfect example of just how diverse honey can be.

 This product is certified kosher.

 Net Wt: 9 oz.
 (255g)

 Knotweed Honey is rich, dark, sweet, and malty.
 Knotweed is related to buckwheat and the color and taste of the honey is similar, if just a little milder.
 There are notes of fig and toffee which creates a wonderful spread on nutty, wholegrain toast.
 It is also a good match for darker spirits, such as bourbon and rum and makes for excellent cocktails.
 Try it on salty, semi-firm cheeses such as gruyere or asiago.
 The caramel character also lends itself to desserts and pastry which we will be exploring on our recipe pages.